-In the last Messenger and Advocate, I promised to commence a more particular or minute history of the rise and progress of the church of the Latter-day Saints, and publish for the benefit of inquirers and all who are disposed to learn.
-There are certain facts relative to the works of God worthy the consideration and observance of every individual and every society:-they are, that he never works in the dark-his works are always performed in a clear, intelligible manner; and another point is, that he never works in vain.
-This is not the case with men, but might it not be?
-When the Lord works, he accomplishes his purposes, and the effects of his power are to be seen afterward.
+the rise and progress of the church of the Latter Day Saints; and publish, for the benefit of enquirors, and all who are disposed to learn ...
+There are certain facts relative to the works of God worthy the consideration and observance of every individual; and every society :- They are that he never works in the dark-his works are always performed in a clear, intelligible manner: and another point is, that he never works in vain.
+This is not the case with men; but might it not be? - When the Lord works, he accomplishes his purposes, and the effects of his power are to be seen afterward.
 In view of this, suffer me to make a few remarks by way of introduction.
-The works of man may shine for a season with a degree of brilliancy, but time changes their complexion; and whether it did or not, all would be the same in a little space, as nothing except that which was erected by a hand which never grows weak, can remain when corruption is consumed.
+The works of man may shine for a season with a degree of brilliancy, but time changes their complexion; and whether it did or not, all would be the same in a little space, as nothing except that which was erected by a hand which never grows weak, can remain when corrupfion is consumed.